 We're leading with relationships, not ad spend.
 Rachel Ward and Bryan Brown — who run a regenerative farm on the NSW Mid-North Coast — provide immediate brand credibility and media access across publications like Country Living, Gourmet Traveller, and Qantas Magazine.

-Community-first: geo-targeted social content around school zones and gyms, partnerships with local voices, and a Founding Member launch offer (early access + 6-month free membership).
-"Try-One" pricing lets new customers test quality before committing to bulk volume.
+Community-first: geo-targeted social content around school zones and gyms, partnerships with local voices, and a Founding Customer launch offer with early access and introductory "Try-One" pricing that lets new customers test quality before committing to bulk volume.

 A repeatable hub model designed to expand across Australia's wealth belts.